lkrey/lkrey/README.md

 Toward the end of 2020 a small investment (₿) allowed me to save enough money to enroll in the App Academy Bootcamp Prep course.
 With no turning back, I studied every day and was accepted to The Grace Hopper Program at Fullstack Academy in March 2021.

-Now as a recent graduate, I plan to represent the LGBTQ+ community in Big Tech as a Software Engineer.
+I plan to represent the LGBTQ+ community in Big Tech as a Software Engineer.
 I hope to inspire and spread awareness to other women+, letting them know that they, too, are capable of being software engineers.

 ####  📅 Day-to-day:
 I’m currently a Software Engineer at JPMorgan Chase & Co.